ronkeizer/vpc/README.md

     install_github("ronkeizer/vpc")
     library(vpc)
     ?vpc

+## How to use

+- There are three main functions:
+  - `vpc`: VPC for continuous data
+  - `vpc_cens`: VPC for censored continuous data (e.g. data < LOQ)
+  - `vpc_tte`: VPC for (repeated) time-to-event data
+- The main arguments to these three function are the `sim` and `obs` arguments, which specify a simulation dataset and an observation dataset.
+All other arguments can be used to customize data parsing and visual appearance of the VPC such as stratification and binning.
+- All three functions will return an object with parsed data and the ggplot2 object.
+By default, the VPC will also be plotted.

 ## Examples

 Load the library and get the observation data.
 The examples here use the Theohpylline dataset, with randomly assigned 'sex' covariate.